JakobBergG/Dataproject_GBM/README.md

 ## Segmenting T2 MR scans (planning MR scan)

 Our goal was to segment tumors on planning MR scans.
-We've had different data sets available since the tumors on the MR scans in the ANOUK dataset were delineated with focus on training models for tumor segmentation in contrast to the data sets from AUH, OUH, and CUH where there were clinical delineations from different doctors (not as precise).
+We've had different data sets available since the tumors on the MR scans in the ANOUK dataset were delineated with a focus on training models for tumor segmentation in contrast to the data sets from AUH, OUH, and CUH where there were clinical delineations from different doctors (not as precise).
 We trained a network only on the data from ANOUK as a baseline network to do transfer learning from, so we could explore the possibility of finetuning a network to each hospital.
 The ANOUK network is trained on 165 training cases (with 42 validation cases) for 1500 epochs.
 In the figure below a progression curve of the training can be seen:
   <p align="center">
   <img src="readme_images/progression_ANOUK_f0.png" width=75% />
   </p>

 _Progression curve of training network Task806_ANOUK_GBM.
 The green curve is a rough estimate of the dice metric.
 The blue and red curves are the loss on the training and validation set respectively.
-To interpret the progression curve, see under the chapter Model Training at the page: https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1_
+To interpret the progression curve, see under the chapter Model Training on the page: https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1_